 “When I have a dream, I reverse-engineer it and make it into a plan.
 What’s my best guess of the steps to get there?
 What do my team and I need to do every day, week, and month to make this thing happen?
-My story has very much been one of incremental progress, even when that progress moves quickly – I love to lay out a roadmap for the year ahead, and then drive down it!”
+My story has very much been one of incremental progress, even when that progress moves quickly.
+I love to lay out a roadmap for the year ahead, and then drive down it!”

-Just apply one thing
+Just apply one productivity tip.

-We gathered a very comprehensive list here, not to overwhelm you with tips, but to give you many options to choose from.
-Just as “The Iceberg Method” mentioned above suggests, it’s best to start applying the new things you’ve learned from a single source, rather than just gathering tips and ideas without applying anything.
+We gathered a very comprehensive list here.
+Not to overwhelm you with tips, but to give you many options to choose from.
+Just as “The Iceberg Method” mentioned above suggests, it’s best to start applying the new things you’ve learned from a single source.
+Rather than just gathering tips and ideas without applying anything.